robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

-Another way of solving this problem comes from the realisation that we only really need to keep track of the dependencies for a promise while the promise is in the `pending` state, because once a promise is fulfilled we can just execute the lambda abstraction right away!
+Another way of solving this problem comes from the realisation that we only really need to keep track of the dependencies for a promise while the promise is in the `pending` state, because once a promise is fulfilled we can just execute the function right away!

 {% highlight js linenos=table %}
 function depend(promise, expression) {